bettyspurgeon/pricing-panel/README.md

 Overall helped to solidify simple flexbox principles and mobile-first.

-See the live version [here] (https://bettyspurgeon.github.io/pricing-panel/)
+See the live version here: (https://bettyspurgeon.github.io/pricing-panel/)